-The goal of the Master of Liberal Arts and Sciences Program is to complement the UNC Asheville’s liberal arts mission while exploring human nature, human values and the quality of human life.
+The goal of the Master of Liberal Arts and Sciences Program is to complement UNC Asheville’s liberal arts mission while exploring human nature, human values, and the quality of human life.
 The broad-based theme integrates studies ranging from the humanities and the arts to the natural and social sciences.
 Its diverse scope allows students to choose from a wide range of courses, and the interdisciplinary nature of the program acts to promote a broad, enriched experience in the study of the human condition.
 The MLAS Program allows graduate students to develop their intellectual passion within a community of thoughtful peers and under the direction of faculty members who champion the value of liberal learning.

 Linkage to UNC Asheville Mission

 The MLAS Program extends the interdisciplinary focus of UNC Asheville’s undergraduate curriculum.
 As UNC Asheville’s only graduate program, the MLAS builds on the public liberal arts culture of the campus community.
-Like the undergraduate mission, MLAS extends students' intellectual resources, promotes openness to new ideas and tolerance for differences, stimulates students to find connections between their lifelong learning and their personal and professional lives and encourages a lifelong commitment to learning.
+Like the undergraduate mission, MLAS extends students' intellectual resources, promotes openness to new ideas and tolerance for differences, stimulates students to find connections between their lifelong learning and their personal and professional lives, and encourages a lifelong commitment to learning.